zr-zhou0o0/TRELLIS/README.md

 <!-- Features -->
 ## 🌟 Features
 - **High Quality**: It produces diverse 3D assets at high quality with intricate shape and texture details.
-- **Versatility**: It takes text or image prompts and can generate various final 3D representations including but not limited to Radiance Fields, 3D Gaussians, and meshes, accommodating diverse downstream requirements.
+- **Versatility**: It takes text or image prompts and can generate various final 3D representations including but not limited to *Radiance Fields*, *3D Gaussians*, and *meshes*, accommodating diverse downstream requirements.
 - **Flexible Editing**: It allows for easy editings of generated 3D assets, such as generating variants of the same object or local editing of the 3D asset.

 <!-- TODO List -->